Evan Rachel Wood accuses Marilyn Manson of 'horrifically' abusing her - RFI

 "I am here to expose this dangerous man and call out the many industries that have enabled him, before he ruins any more lives.
 I stand with the many victims who will no longer be silent," she added.

-Wood reposted allegations by at least four other women of rape and sexual and psychological abuse by 52-year-old Manson, as well as druggings, intimidation, violence and death threats.
+Wood reposted allegations by four other women of rape and sexual and psychological abuse by 52-year-old Manson, as well as druggings, intimidation, violence and death threats.

+Within hours Manson's record label, Loma Vista Recordings, announced it was parting ways with the artist.

+"In light of today's disturbing allegations by Evan Rachel Wood and other women naming Marilyn Manson as their abuser, Loma Vista will cease to further promote his current album, effective immediately," the label said in a statement.

 Manson gained a cult following in the 1990s with his eponymous band, named after the Hollywood icon Marilyn Monroe and the serial killer Charles Manson.

-Almost always appearing in ghostly pale pancake make-up, painted lips and slicked black hair, Manson cultivated a controversial image after co-founding his band in 1989.
+Almost always appearing in ghostly pale pancake make-up, heavy eyeliner, painted lips and slicked black hair, Manson cultivated a controversial image after co-founding the group in 1989.

 - Sex crime accusations -